-Don’t let all the steps in this delicious dish discourage you.
-Really, it’s just a matter of getting organized.
+Don't let all the steps in this delicious dish discourage you.
+Really, it's a matter of organization.
 No complicated techniques here.

 For the bean sprouts, I suggest you blanch them.
 And whatever you do, don't skip crisping the shallots; it really adds a lot to the overall texture and flavor of this dish.
 When we were in Southeast Asia last year, we found that crispy shallots are a common garnish.

-This is a really easy recipe to make any weeknight, or for a Sunday meal with family and friends.
+This is a really easy recipe to make any weeknight.

 I would love it if you leave me a comment AND share the recipe with your friends.

 If you enjoyed this alternative pho recipe, check out some authentic Vietnamese recipes I have some to share that you can easily make in your home.

 Bun cha: Vietnamese pork meatballs are served with a delicious golden broth, a variety of fresh herbs, greens, and rice noodles.

 Vietnamese coconut braised pork (Thit Kho Tau)is slow cooked, tender, salty and sweet.

 Cá Sốt Cà Chua or Fish in Tomato Sauce will wow your tastebuds with aromatic dill, sweet tomato, and tangy shallots.
 Pair it with rice.

 Bò Sốt Vang or Vietnamese Beef Stew will blow away any beef stew that you've ever had.
 The spices in this one are reminiscent of mulled wine and then each bowl is topped with a generous helping of fresh cilantro.